Markovate-logo

 2. API Management

 The broad administrative procedures for managing numerous APIs are called API administration.
-Numerous interventions are necessary to handle the API development lifecycle from start to finish.
+In addition, numerous interventions are necessary to handle the API development lifecycle from start to finish.

 Any API-led strategy within an organization must include API management.
-It is made possible by an API management platform, which manages, deploys, and monitors all APIs.
+Therefore, it is made possible by an API management platform, which manages, deploys, and monitors all APIs.
 Additionally, it coordinates the teams’ efforts in charge of operations, users, and API developers.

 3. Service Mesh

 A service mesh connects various APIs like a common logic.
-Out of the overarching business logic, many commonalities arise in software development.
-There are a number of standard reusable modules for various components.
+Consequently, out of the overarching business logic, many commonalities arise in software development.
+For example, there are a number of standard reusable modules for various components.

 This idea also holds for software development driven by developing an API.
 Due to the dependency on common business logic, an API service suite will contain numerous APIs that conflict with one another.
 As a result, service mesh functions as an intermediary sub-system that enables coordinated communication between APIs.